jusbuckingham/spikezone/README.md

 HTML, CSS & Javascript.

 <!-- # Approach Taken
-This is a basic app that uses questions stored as an array of objects and answer hard coded as true or false  -->
+This is a basic app that uses questions stored as an array of objects and answers hard coded as true or false  -->

 # Technical Requirements
 The app must: